 • Save

-You’ll have no trouble finding this popular trailhead.
-Prairie View Trail begins in the Barrier Lake Parking Area, about 2 km south of the Kananaskis Visitor Centre on the right.
-This drive took less than an hour from my home in Calgary.
-Oh, and there’s an outhouse next to the parking lot if needed.
+You shouldn’t have much trouble finding this popular trailhead.
+The Yates Mountain hike begins on the Prairie View Trail from the Barrier Lake Day Use Area, only 2 km south of the Kananaskis Visitor Information Centre on the right-hand side.
+Driving from the northwest of Calgary takes just under an hour.
+There’s an outhouse next to the parking area.

-Read more: The Scenic Upper Kananaskis Lake Hike in Alberta
+Read next: Upper Kananaskis Lake Trail: Family-Friendly Kananaskis Hike

 Yates Mountain trail begins at Barrier Dam